-We want diverse stories with modern sensibilities from many different voices that show the immense and diverging possibilities ahead for the weird.
-We want to forge ahead and explore the new and the strange.
+We want diverse stories with modern sensibilities from many different voices that show the immense and diverging possibilities for weird fiction, fearlessly exploring the new and the strange.
 We are actively seeking submissions from writers from underrepresented populations.
-(This includes, but is not limited to, writers of any race, gender, sexual orientation, religion, nationality, class, and physical or mental ability.)
+(This includes, but is not limited to, writers of any race, gender, sexual orientation, religion, nationality, class, and physical or mental abledness.)

 Submission window open from May 1, 2018 to July 1, 2018.
 (We cannot confirm receipt of your manuscript, so please don't ask.
 We will accept or reject as quickly as we can.)
 The published anthology will be a mix of stories both from invited authors and from submissions.
 Don’t self-reject.
 If in doubt, submit.

 The selected stories will appear in Eyedolon magazine, and then, when we have some to-be-determined critical mass of stories, they'll be collected in print form as an anthology.
 Then we'll pick a new topic and start the whole process over for another anthology.
 (It's a magazine-anthology hybrid.)

 EYEDOLON MAGAZINE is an online magazine of weird tales.
 These are the stories that take place in the realms between science fiction and fantasy, between the realistic and the absurd.
 This is weird fiction and its borders with other genres.